pr4aveen/tp/docs/DeveloperGuide.md

 The list will not be filtered after using the `View` or `Home` Commands.

-We chose this behaviour as we felt that it presents users with the best experience.
+This implementation is chosen as we felt that it presents users with the best experience.

-#### Alternative implementation: Using a custom predicate class
+#### Alternative Implementation: Using a Custom Predicate Class

-We considered using a custom predicate class to contain all predicates in a separate `MomentumPrediate` interface.
+A custom predicate class is used to contain all predicates in a separate `MomentumPrediate` interface.

 This implementation was ultimately rejected as it introduced unnecessary complexities with Predicate chaining.
 The `MomentumPredicate` interface will need to override `Predicate#and` and `Predicate#or` with our custom implementation.

 ### Settings

+Done by Khoo De Hui

 Currently, Momentum allows the GUI theme and the statistics timeframe to be adjusted by the user.
 This is done using the set command.